-If the deaf or hearing impaired individual can read and write English sufficiently well, our staff are permitted to write notes to communicate with the person, but only for brief, simple interactions (such as making an appointment with the CDJFS or submitting a document).
+If the deaf or hard of hearing individual can read and write English sufficiently well, our staff are permitted to write notes to communicate with the person, but only for brief, simple interactions (such as making an appointment with the CDJFS/OMJ or submitting a document).

 To arrange for an interpreter, employees should contact 1-888-869-7405 access code 814789 or one of the other sign language interpretation services at the phone numbers listed above.
-To the extent possible, delays in providing interpreters cannot count against the client.
-When an appointment is rescheduled for an individual with a disability because reasonable accommodations cannot be made on the date the application is filed or the date an attempt is made to file an application, the delay will not affect the application filing date or any other dates relevant to processing of applications.
-We will address emergency/immediate needs such as impending homelessness, emergency food needs or utility shut-offs of such applicants.
+To the extent possible, delays in providing interpreters cannot count against the individual.
+When an appointment is rescheduled for an individual with a disability because reasonable modifications cannot be made on the date the application is filed or the date an attempt is made to file an application, the delay will not affect the application filing date or any other dates relevant to processing of applications.
+We will address emergency/immediate needs such as impending homelessness, emergency food needs or utility shut offs of such applicants.

 XVIII.
-Effective Phone Communication: Individuals with Hearing Impairments
+Effective Phone Communication: Deaf or Hard of Hearing Individuals

-Some individuals with speech and hearing impairments use the following technology/procedures to make and receive phone calls.
+Some individuals with speech impairments or who are deaf or hard of hearing may use the following technology/procedures to make and receive phone calls.

-TTY (teletext typewriter): If one party to the call doesn't have a TTY (e.g., the CDJFS), the two parties communicate through a relay operator, who has a TTY and can read the TTY text to the party without the TTY and type responses.
+TTY (teletext typewriter): If one party to the call doesn't have a TTY (e.g., the CDJFS/OMJ), the two parties communicate through a relay operator, who has a TTY and can read the TTY text to the party without the TTY and type responses.